This information with help you understand bursitis, including causes, diagnosis, and treatment.

-Bursitis is a painful condition caused by the swelling of a small sac of fluid filled pads called bursae (see Figure 1).
-Bursae act as cushions among your bones, tendons, and muscles near your joints.
+Your bursae are small fluid-filled pads that act as cushions among your bones, tendons, and the muscles near your joints (see Figure 1).
 There are over 150 bursae in your body.
-Bursitis most often occurs in the shoulder, elbow, hip, and knee.
+When a bursa swells, you get a painful condition called bursitis.
+Bursitis most often develops in the shoulder, elbow, hip, and knee.

 There are many causes of bursitis, including: